product-science/docs/docs/android/gradle.md

 In another case, if `allprojects` is not present in top level `build.gradle` then add it in the top of the file.

 !!! info
-    If your build environment does not allow network access, then you will be provided with an archive with a local version of PS Plugin.
+    If your build environment does not allow network access to our servers, you will be provided with an archive with a local version of PS Plugin.
     Unarchive it and put maven packages in an internal artifactory or local maven storage (`~/.m2/repository/`).

     Then add internal artifactory or local maven to the project's repositories instead of public PS artifactory: